Art, design and trails for a better place

 Artist, Eco-freak, Hiker.
 (Educated in Art, Architecture, Design, Ecology and Digital Communication)

-I am making my drawings, watercolors and projects about thrive, the environment, sustainable living, ecology, technology and the challenges and trails ahead of us…
+I am making my art-projects about thrive, the environment, sustainable living, ecology, technology and the challenges and trails ahead of us…

 Royal Danish Academy of Fine Art 1991-2000

 Specialized in: Watercolors, storytelling, concept-visualization, sustainable living, design, ecology, group dynamics, thrive, process-facilitation and creating/ using digital media inside and outside the Public Domain.